RUN

 HOW TO JOIN:

-If you would like more information on how to compete, please see our Join Us page.
+If you would like more information, please see our Join Us page.

-Please refer to the Events page to see the latest League, Inter-Provincial and National championship schedule.
+Please refer to the Events page to see the latest Local League, Inter-Provincial and National championship schedule.

-For 50 years, biathlon has been a sport which encourages family participation over all age groups.
-Everyone is welcome to compete.
+For 50 years, biathlon has been a sport which encourages particiation over all age groups (Junior, Senior and Masters), making this a family friendly sport.

-We encourage schools to enter and compete for the Schools Trophy at the National Championships once per year.
+We encourage schools to compete for the Provincial and National Schools Trophies.

 For more information on Biathlon Schools, please see the Biathlon Schools page.